 Beneficiaries After Divorce

 Most parties will not want their former spouse to receive any benefit under the terms of their will.
-If you list your former spouse as a beneficiary in your will and you neglect to update a change in marital status, the state of Georgia treats your former spouse as though he died before you.
-Once the court finalized the divorce, any bequest you made the spouse reverts to your estate when you die.
+If you list your former spouse as a beneficiary in your will and you neglect to update a change in marital status, the state of Georgia treats your former spouse as though he had died before you.
+Once the court finalized the divorce, any bequest you made to your spouse reverts to your estate when you die.
 Then the estate is disbursed to the other beneficiaries listed in your will.

 Remarrying and Wills